Sreeraj-nair/hello-world/SeleniumWebDriverJava.md

 2. Selenium Standalone Server - For running Selenium scripts on remote or distributed machines.
 This would be required to run tests in      the Grid configuration.

 3. Selenium WebDriver API.

-### What is the difference between Selenium and HP QTP?

 ### What are different automation frameworks that can be created using Selenium WebDriver?
 1. Data Driven Test Automation Framework